PawelLipski/docker-ci-blog/blog.md

 Otherwise, the files would end up owned by `root:root`.
 The preceding `USER` instruction, unfortunately, doesn't affect the default owner of `COPY`-ed (or `ADD`-ed, for that matter) files.

-One can now ask... how come `ci-user` from inside the container can be in any way equivalent to an existing user on the host machine
+The fact that the files created by `ci-user` within the container also belong to an existing user in the host system may seem confusing.
-(esp. given that the host most likely doesn't have a `ci-user` user or group)?
+Where does this correspondence come from, especially if the host doesn't have a user or group named `ci-user`?

-Well, actually it's the numeric id of user/group that matters; names on Unix systems are just aliases, and they can resolve differently on the host machine and inside the container.
+Well, actually it's the numeric ID of user/group that matters.
+User names on Unix systems are just aliases, and the same user ID may have different names assigned on the host system and inside the container.
 As a consequence, even if there was indeed a user called `ci-user` on the host machine, that still completely wouldn't matter from the perspective of ownership of files generated within a container &mdash;
-still, the only thing that matters is the numeric id.
+still, the only thing that matters is the numeric ID.

 Now after launching `./local-run.sh` we can observe that all files generated inside the volume are owned by the currently logged-in host user: